What Are Value Stocks: A Detailed Explanation

 - Understand what type of investor you are – Another important step you need to take when investing in stocks and shares is determining what type of investor you are.
 What is your investment style?
 You need to work this out before you begin to make sure you go down the right path.
 This includes analyzing your attitude to risk, as well as determining whether you prefer old-fashioned fundamental analysis or whether you are technically orientated, and so analyzing charts would be better suited to you.

 - Differentiate between big and small companies – There are pros and cons associated with both small and big businesses.
 You need to understand this to determine the best valued stocks and which route to take.
 Investing in BA Boeing stock may seem tempting because it is a big brand, so you assume it will be performing well.
-However, this does not always translate into the best investment opportunity, especially when, say, a global COVID-19 epidemic grounds most flights for months.
+However, this does not always translate into the best investment opportunity.
 The big blue-chip names listed on the main FTSE 100 index appear to be reliable and steady, however, this often means that there is limited potential for them to surprise or grow meaningfully.
 On the other hand, smaller businesses can fly under the radar, which means you could end up with a higher share price than the market anticipates.
 Nonetheless, this also means they are a lot riskier, so it is all about choosing what is suitable for you.

 - Spread your risk – Last but not least, diversification is a must for any person that invests in stocks and shares.
 Putting all of your cash into one business can work out spectacularly well but also fail spectacularly.
 Either way, it is incredibly, incredibly risky.
 Diversifying your portfolio helps spread this risk.
 You can reduce your exposure to market risk by spreading your money across numerous investments.